OmarM710/Gravity_BookStore/README.md

 ## 📊 BI Self-Service Reporting

 In this phase of the **Gravity Books** project, we designed and developed **interactive self-service reports** using **Power BI** to enhance data-driven decision-making.
-These reports are connected to an **OLAP cube**, enabling dynamic exploration and in-depth analysis of key business metrics.
+These reports are connected to an **Tabular Model**, enabling dynamic exploration and in-depth analysis of key business metrics.

 ### 🔹 Key Deliverables: